mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 This process continues until all hash and leaf values in the segment have been exhausted.

 If there is a mismatch anywhere or an error resulting from applying an element to an MMR, the node should wipe all data and restart the PIBD process.
-(Note this would most likely be the result of an internal or implementation error)
+(Note this would most likely be the result of an internal or implementation error.)

 #### Determining MMR Completion